 The Armv8-A architecture allows FP/ASIMD instructions to read and write 32-bit S-registers.
 In AArch32, each S-register corresponds to one half (upper or lower) of an overlaid 64-bit D-register.
-A Q-register in turn consists of two overlaid D-registers.
-Register forwarding hazards may occur when one μ OP reads a Q-register operand that has recently been written with one or more S-register results.
+A Q register in turn consists of two overlaid D register.
+Register forwarding hazards may occur when one μOP reads a Q-register operand that has recently been written with one or more S-register result.
 Consider the following scenario.

-'''

-VADD S0, S1, S2

-VADD Q6, Q5, Q0
+VADD S0, S1, S2 VADD Q6, Q5, Q0

-'''

-The first instruction writes SO, which corresponds to the lowest part of QO.
+The first instruction writes SO, which correspond to the lowest part of QO.
 The second instruction then requires QO as an input operand.
-In this scenario, there is a RAW dependency between the first and the second instructions.
-In most cases, Cortex-A78C performs slightly worse in such situations.
+In this scenario, there is a dependency RAW dependency between the first and the second instructions.
+In most cases, Cortex-A78AE performs slightly worse in such situations.

-Cortex-A78C is able to avoid this register-hazard condition for certain cases.
+Cortex-A78AE is able to avoid this register-hazard condition for certain cases.
 The following rules describe the conditions under which a register-hazard can occur.

-- The producer writes an S-register (not a D[x] scalar) - The consumer reads an overlapping Q-register (not as a D[x] scalar) - The consumer is a FP/ASIMD μOP (not a store or MOV μOP)
+- The producer writes an S-register (not a D[x] scalar) - The consumer reads an overlapping Q-register (not as a D[x] scalar) - The consumer is a FP/ASIMD μ OP (not a store or MOV μ OP)